 In other words, web design is now all about enhancing the user experience.
 Today’s web designers strive to fulfill what Internet users need, whether they’re creating a site with minimalist and simple web design or one that’s visually stunning.

 Still, mistakes are not uncommon in the world of web design, most of which don’t do the user experience any favours.
-Let’s take a look at some of the most prevalent mistakes web designers should steer clear of in 2020 and the years to follow.
+Let’s take a look at some of the most prevalent mistakes web designers should steer clear of.

 Pages That Take Forever To Load

 There was a time when a page loading fully within 10 seconds or so already makes users happy.

 That time is long gone.
 In 2021, the norm is three seconds or less.

 Anything beyond that and people will label a page as one that takes forever to load.
 Yes, four seconds is already “forever” to many users, which speaks volumes about our ever-shrinking attention spans.